 Natasha Hills Art

-Much like folk in the Arts & Crafts movement, I've spent my life creating designs for fabrics that I make with traditional textile techniques (knitting, weaving, embroidery) as well as stepping into the fine arts with a homely approach to drawing and painting.
-Alongside this creative practice, I later studied 20th C Art History, Philosophy and Psychology.
-I was fascinated to learn about Formalism and grid based Minimalist art and the use of arbitrary rules to minimise any subjective experience entering the aesthetic.
-All my patterns are arranged over a grid, so I've used a series of rules from my study of art and psychoanalysis to create layers of pattern for the designs.
-I'm slowly attempting to write up the research I've done in this area and often toy with the idea of turning it into a PhD - maybe one day!
+Probably influenced by the British Arts & Crafts movement in childhood, I've found myself with a similar ethos and practice.
+I create designs for printed fabrics that I also make with traditional techniques such as weaving and embroidery.
+I step into the fine arts with a homely approach to drawing and painting.
+And alongside my creative practice I read and write on 20th C Art History, Philosophy, Psychoanalysis and Psychology.
+I'm fascinated by 20th C Abstraction and grid based Minimalist art and the use of arbitrary rules to minimise the artists subjective experience entering the aesthetic.
+All my textile patterns are arranged over a grid, so I've used a series of rules from a dissertation on 'Psychoanalytic Part-Objects as Art-Objects' to create layers of pattern for the designs.
+I'm currently writing up the research I've done to produce an illustrated book to accompany my exhibitions.
+I aspire to do a PhD on this topic.